-NOTE: Version numbers are listed from oldest to newest.
+NOTE Version numbers are listed from oldest to newest.
 Versioning commands and version formats for vendor-defined message types, 0x7E and 0x7F, are vendor-specific and considered outside the scope of this specification.

-Table 18 - Get MCTP Version Support Message
+Table 18 - Get MCTP version support message

-Byte Description Request data 1 Message Type Number The Message Type Number to retrieve version information for: 0xFF = return MCTP base specification version information.
-0x7E, 0x7F = unspecified.
+Byte Description Request data 1 Message Type Number The Message Type Number to retrieve version information for: 0xFF = return MCTP base specification version information. $0 \times 7E$, $0 \times 7F$ = unspecified.
 Support of this command for vendor-defined message types is vendor implementation-specific and considered outside the scope of this specification.
-0x00 = return MCTP control protocol message version information. other = return version information for a given message type.
+0x00 = return MCTP control protocol message version information.
+0x01 = return version of DSP0241 0x02,0x03 = return version of DSP0261 Other = return version information for a given message type.
 See MCTP ID for message type numbers.
+When a Message Type Number references a binding spec, the reported version is of the binding spec and not of the associated base spec.
 Response data 1 Completion Code 0x80 = message type number not supported 2 Version Number Entry count One-based count of 32-bit version numbers being returned in this response.
 Numerically lower version numbers are returned first.
 3:6 Version Number entry 1: The following descriptions are informational.
 Refer to DSP4004 for the normative definition of version numbering of DMTF specifications.
 [31:24] = major version number.
 This field is used to identify a version of the specification that includes changes that make it incompatible with one or more functions that were defined in versions of the specification that have an older (smaller) major version number.
 [23:16] = minor version number.
 This field is used to identify functional additions to the specification that are backward compatible with older (smaller) minor version numbers that share the same major version number.
 [15:8] = update version number.
 This field is used for editorial updates to the specification that do not define new functionality nor change existing functionality over the given major.minor release.
 This field is informational and should be ignored when checking versions for interoperability.
 [7:0] = "alpha" byte.
 This value is used for pre-release (work-in-progress) versions of the specification.
 Pre-release versions of the specification are backward compatible with specification versions that have an older (smaller) minor version numbers that share the same major version number.
 However, since the alpha value represents a version of the specification that is presently under development, versions that share the same major and minor version numbers, but have different 'alpha' versions may not be fully interoperable.

-Byte Description The encoding of the version number and alpha fields is provided in 10.6.1.
+Byte Description The encoding of the version number and alpha fields is provided in 12.7.2.
 (7:X) Version Number Entries 2 through N. Additional 32-bit major/minor version numbers, if any.
+This field is only included when there are 2 or more Version Number entries.